frossi85/unit-conversion-exercise/README.md

 To test this service you should follow these steps:

 1. Building the docker image: `docker build --tag interview-project .`
-2. Run the docker image in a container: `docker run -p8080:8080 --name conversion-service interview-project:latest`
+2. Run the docker image in a container: `docker run -i -p8080:8080 --name conversion-service interview-project:latest`
 3. Stop/Remove the running the container : `docker rm --force conversion-service`

 ## Running the tests